KenT2/tboplayer/README.md

 ------

-NOTE: TBOPlayer for Python 3 was dumped in favor the one for Python 2, since OMXPlayer deprecation was annouced, thus TBOPlayer maintainers considered not worth investing much in the Python 3 version.
+NOTE: Since OMXPlayer deprecation was annouced, TBOPlayer for Python 3 was dumped in favor of the one for Python 2, for the maintainers considered not worth investing much in the Python 3 version.
 The Python 2 version should still be maintained though.